calebHankins/deno-playground/README.md

 # Mission Statement

-This guide aims to provide a starting Node playground to experiment with Node.js programs in a standardized environment (described by Dockerfile(s)).
+This guide aims to provide a starting playground to experiment with [deno](https://deno.land/) in a standardized environment (described by Dockerfile(s)).
 This guide is written for developers using [vscode's remote container development](https://code.visualstudio.com/docs/remote/containers).

 ![architecture-containers](https://code.visualstudio.com/assets/docs/remote/containers/architecture-containers.png)